Margin Calibration for Long-Tailed Visual Recognition: Method

-The decision boundary is often biased in long-tailed recognition, which will lead to biased predictions, i.e., the model tends to classify tail classes as head classes.
+The decision boundary is often uncalibrated in long-tailed recognition, which will lead to imperfect predictions, i.e., the model tends to classify tail classes as head classes.
 To alleviate this issue, data re-sampling and loss function engineering are two directions to simulate a `balanced' training dataset.
-However, such techniques will do harm to the representation learning of the model~\cite{kang2019decoupling,ren2020balanced}.
-To benefit from both the good representation and the unbiased decision boundary, decision boundary adjusts methods are developed~\cite{kang2019decoupling,zhang2021distribution}.
-However, existing decision boundary adjusts methods ignore the bias in the margins, which we think is essential to avoid biased predictions.
-Thus in this paper, we aim to calibrate the biased margins to obtain unbiased predictions.
+However, such techniques will do harm to the representation learning of the model and lead to low overall accuracy~\citep{kang2019decoupling,ren2020balanced}.
+These methods including ours will sometimes do harm to the performance of head classes.
+However, the "good" performance of head classes is sometimes not always ensuring positive overall results.
+To benefit from both the good representation that will improve the overall accuracy and the calibrated decision boundary, decision boundary adjustment methods are developed~\citep{kang2019decoupling,zhang2021distribution}.
+However, existing decision boundary adjustment methods ignore such calibration in the margins, which is essential to avoid un\revision{calibrated} predictions.
+Thus, we aim to calibrate the margins to obtain balanced predictions.